AVSystem/developer-zone/docs/AWS_Integration_Guide/Configuring_AWS_integration.md

         ![Change vars file](images/change_vars_file.png "Change vars file")
         - For `coioteDMrestURL`, provide the URL address and port of your Coiote DM installation.
 By default, it's https://lwm2m-test.avsystem.io:8087.
         - For `coioteDMrestPassword`, provide the password set for your Coiote DM REST user.
-        - For `coioteDMrestUsername`, provide your Coiote DM REST user login.
+        - For `coioteDMrestUsername`, provide your Coiote DM REST user login (email address).
         - Save the file.
 3. Run Terraform:
     - Go back to your command line and paste the following: